ENG517/Procedure/RavindranH/p-possystem-updateinventory.md

 3.1 Click **New**.

-3.2 Under **Product**, select the item you want to register in the inventory.
+3.2 Under **Product**, select the item you want to add to the inventory.
 **Note:** If no products appear, create them in the POS system first.
 Refer to [Products Creation](https://www.odoo.com/documentation/19.0/applications/websites/ecommerce/products.html) for detailed information on how to create products in the Odoo POS system.